sam-621/nextjs-13-starter/src/core/gql/README.md

 # Gql

-folder to storage your queries and mutations from your graphql server
+Folder to store your queries and mutations from your graphql server

 ## File example